- Who We Are

 For more information read the resources provided here, and materials provided by your council and vendor.
 Attend training at the council, service unit, or troop level, whether you are an adult working with girls or an adult volunteering to help the Girl Scout in your family meet her goals.
 In addition, check out your council's latest Volunteer Packet.

 And, take a look-see at tons of great resources designed specifically for adults working with girls and their parents:

-Some of the files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
+Some of these files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
 To save paper, print double-sided.

 Please note: The Cookie Activity Pin can be ordered through Girl Scout Merchandise using UPC #09049.
 To wear it, see Where to Place Insignia on a Uniform.